Psyche Cattell

-Psyche Cattell (August 2, 1893 - April 17, 1989) was an American psychologist who studied children and aimed to develop intelligence tests for infants.
+Psyche Cattell (/kəˈtɛl/; August 2, 1893 - April 17, 1989) was an American psychologist who studied children and aimed to develop intelligence tests for infants.
 She was Chief Psychologist at Lancaster Guidance Clinic in Lancaster, Pennsylvania from 1939 to 1963.
 She published a book on intelligence testing and established a nursery school in her home which operated from 1941 to 1974.
 She is best known for the Cattell Infant Intelligence Scale, a downward extension of IQ testing used to assess children's development.

 Early life and education

 Cattell was born to James McKeen Cattell and Josephine Owen Cattell in Garrison, New York, on August 2, 1893.
 Her father was a notable psychologist and professor at the University of Pennsylvania and Columbia University.

 As a psychologist, James Cattell actively shaped his children's educational environment.
 He home schooled them with the support of visiting educators and tutors.
 Psyche Cattell often fell behind her siblings, perhaps due to undiagnosed dyslexia.
 Because of her struggles, her father did not support her academic aspirations.
 As a result, she became a research assistant in order to save up money for college.

 When she earned enough tuition money, she attended Barnard College from 1912 to 1914 and Sargent School of Physical Education from 1913 to 1917.
 She eventually gained admission to Cornell University but, without a high school diploma, she was denied an undergraduate degree.
 In 1925, she received a Master of Arts degree from Cornell and a Master of Education degree from Harvard University.
 She went on to receive a Doctor of Education degree from Harvard in 1927.